Luke-Joe/google-homepage/README.md

-This project serves as an introduction to HTML and CSS that will let me demonstrate the skills that I have learned.
-I will be creating a replica google homepage that looks like google.com, but lacks the actual functionality.
+This project serves as a practical application of the things I have learned regarding HTML and CSS.
+The project is a replica of the
+Google homepage google.com.